 Waldorf Astoria Las Vegas

-Best Room: Strip View Suite
+$$$$$Best Room: Strip View Suite

 Outdoor Space: Floor-to-ceiling windows (no outdoor terrace)